 Based on your findings above, decide what component is the bottleneck keeping you from running a game.
 If you don’t meet the graphics requirements, shop for a new graphics card.
 Add more RAM if you’re low and have free slots available.
 Upgrading your CPU is a bit more intensive, but it’s still possible.

 We should note that using integrated graphics (which appears as Intel HD Graphics in Speccy), severely limits what games you can play.
 You should add a dedicated graphics card as soon as possible.
 On a laptop, you can look into an external graphics card.
+Having said that, there are a few great games you can play with integrated graphics.

 If you’ve decided that your current system is too old and you want to start from scratch, check out our guide to building a new gaming PC.